Avensky/express-server-template/README.md

 If you would like to download the code and try it for yourself:

-1. Clone the repo: `git clone git@github.com:scotch-io/node-authentication-guide`
+1. Clone the repo: `git clone git@github.com:Avensky/express-server-template`
 2. Install packages: `npm install`
-3. Change out the database configuration in config/database.js
+3. Change out the config files with your credentials
-4. Change out auth keys in config/auth.js
 5. Launch: `node server.js`
-6. Visit in your browser at: `http://localhost:8080`
+6. Visit in your browser at: `http://localhost:5000`